SegmentationBLWX/sssegmentation/docs/Tutorials.md

 }
 ```

-These arguments will be used during instancing the segmentor where the segmentor type is specified in `SEGMENTOR_CFG['type']`.
-Now, SSSegmentation supports the following segmentor types,
+These arguments are used when instantiating the segmentor, whose type is specified in `SEGMENTOR_CFG['type']`.
+SSSegmentation currently supports the following segmentor types,

 ```python
 REGISTERED_MODULES = {